ajjajjajjajj/dsa4264-lta-geospatial/Technical Report.md

 **Trips Datasets**

-To fulfill the 3rd Assumption that bus frequency will accurately reflect the proportion of trips, bus origin destination data (`origin_destination_bus_202408.csv`) and `BusRoutes.json` were merged to identify total number of trips between 2 bus stops of the bus route.
+To fulfill the 3rd assumption that bus frequency will accurately reflect the proportion of trips, bus origin destination data (`origin_destination_bus_202408.csv`) and `BusRoutes.json` were merged to identify total number of trips between 2 bus stops of the bus route.

 | ![total_trips.png](assets%2Ftotal_trips.png) | ![busroutes.png](assets%2Fbusroutes.png) |
 |----------------------------------------------|------------------------------------------|